 - Academic record (includes strength of applicant's high school curriculum and academic achievement over the four years of high school)

-- Test scores from the SAT (Math and Reading) and/or the ACT
+- Test scores from the SAT and/or the ACT (See our Redesign SAT Information and FAQ)

 - Recommendation letter or recommendation form from a teacher or counselor